rankynbass/XIVLauncher.Core/README.md

 **Before using any of these scripts, run Steam at least once!**

 Run one of the following commands to install XIVLauncher-RB as a Steam compatibility tool using XLM.
 What command you need to run depends on how you have Steam installed.
+As of 1.2.1.7, it will now install to a different folder than official launcher instead of replacing it.

 **Steamdeck**: